 - Enhancing brand recognition

-Typically a social media phenomenon, viral marketing is when an educative or entertaining piece of messaging or content is so well-received by your target audience that they proceed to reshare it with their networks, causing a large number of unintended recipients to receive it as well, by ‘trending’ it.
+Typically a social media phenomenon, viral marketing is when an educative or entertaining piece of messaging or content is so well-received by your target audience that they proceed to reshare it with their networks, causing many unintended recipients to receive it as well, by ‘trending’ it.

 That’s not to say that virality cannot happen over emails.
 Look at a great example of an order confirmation email done right, by CD Baby.
 It became so popular that customers shared it with their friends and family.